Bill-Haku/SAMS/README.md

 We use a `for`loop to print out the scores of each test.
 We print out the header of the form and use another `for`loop to print out the score of each subject of each students.

-Then we redirect to the console to make sure the output messages will be displayed on the screen instead of the output file. __Attention: the code is different in different compile environments.__

 ## Other Moudles

 ### Initialization (first use)